pan-training/training-catalogue/README.md

 }
 ```

-Then we need the production environment:
+Then we initialize the production environment:

 ```
 bundle exec rake db:setup RAILS_ENV=production